Durant, Oklahoma: Geography

 Durant is located in southeast Oklahoma, in a region named Texoma, or Texomaland, because of its short distance from Lake Texoma.
 The city is also part of Choctaw Country, formerly Kiamichi Country.
 Its geographic coordinates are (33.999834, −96.384825).
-It is approximately 14 mi north of the Texas border at the Red River.
+It is about 14 mi north of the Texas border at the Red River.
 Dallas is about 88 mi south of Durant.
 The north edge of the Dallas–Fort Worth metroplex, in McKinney, is about 58 mi to the south.

-According to the United States Census Bureau, the city of Durant has a total area of 69.3 km2, of which 69.2 km2 is land and 0.2 km2, or 0.24%, is water.
+According to the United States Census Bureau, the city of Durant has a total area of 69.3 km2, of which 0.2 km2, or 0.24%, is covered by water.